roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-23-sakura-drop.md

 note: "(Translated with author's consent.)"
 chapter-link: https://kakuyomu.jp/works/1177354054882933694/episodes/1177354054882934188
 ---
-Wrapped in a pale pink hoodie, her hands were shoved within a pockets of pair of ankles-length jeans, which were unsealing her feet just a little excessive, she  stretched her spine straight whereas fixedly gazing upwards.
+Wrapped in a pale pink hoodie, her hands were shoved within pockets of pair of ankles-length jeans, which were unsealing her feet only a little excessive, she  stretched her spine straight whereas fixedly gazing upwards.
 The sharp winds of the winter had turned rotund and mild, as though the warmth of the spring  had harvested its edges.
-Her short, shortcut hair was swaying  as though being softly stroked by a fingertips.
+Her short, shortcut hair was swaying  as though being softly stroked by fingertips.
 {: class="first-paragraph"}

 I halted just a few paces behind her, beholding that, redolent a landscape in aquarelle, scenery.
-Forming a picture frame with a fingers of my hands, I clipped her, and the article she was viewing, out.
+Forming a picture frame with fingers of my hands, I clipped her, and the article she was viewing, out.
-The _sakura_ tree, clad in a countless, innumerable petals of idem to her hoodie hue, bore a dignified smile upon its visage, gazing back at her as at its beloved.
-Beyond such a tree, upon the sky that spread its clear spring blue, fluffy white clouds set its float, a blotches as though upon the blue campus.
+The _sakura_ tree, clad in a countless, innumerable petals of idem to her hoodie hue, bore dignified smile upon its visage, gazing back at her as at its beloved.
+Past such a tree, upon the sky that spread its clear spring blue, fluffy white clouds had set its float, a blotches as though upon the blue campus.

-I seared the picture against my eyes, as if it were to be engraved within my very heart.
-For I am certain I should not observe​ it never any more.
+I seared the picture against my eyes, as if it bound to be engraved within my very heart.
+For I am certain I should not witness​ it never any more.
 Certainly, at no occasion  I would be able to foregather with her like this.
 This might be the climax.
-I had bring myself here... bearing such determination.
+I have bring myself here... bearing such attitude.